Retaining Wall Installation

-For erosion control, terracing or to contour your landscape with an elevation change, a retaining wall can be both attractive and functional.
+These types of landscape walls can be both attractive and functional.
 When deciding to install a retaining wall, there are plenty of choices of materials to suit your style.
-Walls can be made of timber; interlocking blocks; stacked stone, brick or block; concrete or a combination of any of the above.
+Walls can be made of timber; interlocking blocks; stacked stone, brick, or block; concrete, or a combination of any of the above.

-Sure, retaining walls look like simple stacked stone, block, or timber.
-But in fact, they’re carefully engineered systems that wage an ongoing battle with gravity.
-They restrain tons of saturated soil that would otherwise slump and slide away from a foundation or damage the surrounding landscape.
-These handsome barriers also make inviting spots to sit, and can increase usable yard space by terracing sloped properties, something that is increasingly important as flat home sites become ever more scarce in many regions.
+Retaining walls look like simple stacked stone, concrete block, or timber.
+However, they are carefully engineered systems that wage an ongoing battle with gravity.
+They retain saturated soil that would otherwise slump and slide away from a foundation or damage the surrounding landscape.
+These attractive barriers also make inviting spots to sit and can increase the usable portion of your yard by terracing sloped properties.

-Although retaining walls are simple structures, a casual check around your neighborhood will reveal lots of existing walls that are bulging, cracked, or leaning.
-That’s because most residential retaining walls have poor drainage, and many aren’t built to handle the hillside they’re supposed to hold back.
+Although retaining walls seem like simple structures, you may notice that some landscapes in your neighborhood have existing landscape walls that are bulging, cracked, or leaning.
+This is due to poor drainage, and many aren’t built to handle the hillside they’re supposed to hold back.

-Even small retaining walls have to contain enormous loads; a 4-foot-high, 15-foot-long wall could be holding back as much as 20 tons of saturated soil.
-Double the wall height to 8 feet, and you would need a wall that’s eight times stronger to do the same job.
-With forces like these in play, for an effective, long-lasting wall it’s a good idea to trust the job to a professional.
+Even small retaining walls have to contain enormous loads – a 4-foot-high, 15-foot-long wall could be holding back as much as 20 tons of saturated soil.
+Double the wall height to 8 feet, and you would need a wall that is eight times stronger to do the same job.
+With forces like these in play, for an effective, long-lasting wall, it is essential to work with landscape professionals to ensure the correct engineering and installation.

-We are certified as wall builders through National Concrete Masonry Association and preferred contractors at Mutual Materials.
-We can help in all aspects of your wall-building project including design, grading, excavation, drainage and wall construction.
+Frontier Landscaping is certified in retaining wall construction through National Concrete Masonry Association and preferred contractors at Mutual Materials.
+We can help you in all aspects of your retaining wall construction project including design, grading, excavation, landscape drainage, and wall construction.
 Frontier is also here to help with other types of installation projects, such as water features and paths and patios.
 We offer a Landscape & Irrigation Guarantee.